Today, I’m excited to introduce you to Maupiti: one of my favourite discoveries from my South Pacific trip!

 If you’ve read this site for any amount of time, you’ll know that my guesthouse owners were not, in fact, waiting for me over at the jetty — you can read that story here.
 But it all worked out in the end.

 Several hours later, I arrived at Pension Espace and was finally able to unwind.

 For roughly thirty-six hours before my next flight.

-Yep, if there’s one thing I’ve learned from my trip to French Polynesia (and, in fact, the past five years of travel, although I don’t seem to ever be able to pay attention to it), it’s that you’ll be far happier if you visit fewer places and don’t move around every two or three days.
+Yep, if there’s one thing I’ve learned from my travels in French Polynesia (and, in fact, the past 11 years of travel, although I don’t seem to ever be able to pay attention to it), it’s that you’ll be far happier if you visit fewer places and don’t move around every two or three days.

 On Maupiti, where everything’s chilled and everyone goes slow, it was a travel crime to arrive, spend one full day rushing around in order to see everything, and then leave the following day.

 Maupiti was an unusual place to stay as an independent traveller, because you’re kind of forced into a resort-type situation.
 There’s one main restaurant on the island (an hour-long walk from my guesthouse), so instead, your guesthouse will provide you with breakfast and dinner.
 At Pension Espace, if I wanted to take a tour of the lagoon to snorkel with manta rays, it was the guesthouse staff who took you out on their own boat.
 If you wanted to rent a car, you’d borrow the owners’ for the day.
 It was like being welcomed into a family and I loved it.